 The primary reason for the project was to improve the atmosphere of the staff canteen and boost staff morale.
-IMI Truflo Marine had previously absorbed IMI Components just over a year previous to the project and the image needed to represent both parts of the organisation.
+IMI Truflo Marine had previously absorbed IMI Components just over a year previous to the project and the image needed to represent the latest evolution of Truflo Marine.

-I first looked at the available space, then opted for one wall in particular upon which the display image would have the biggest impact.
+I first looked at the available space, then opted for the wall upon which the display image would have the biggest impact.

 You can tell it is a quality product as soon as you see it.
 The extra thickness and lightly dimpled surface is more resistant to damage and less likely to show it over the course of its lifetime.